 - “Are there higher dosage pills that I could cut in half to save money?”

 It’s also important to ask yourself, “Is everything on my medical bills and explanation of benefits correct and as expected?
 Did my doctor/medical center make a mistake on the billing code, account number, or insurance company?”
-As many as 80% of medical bills can contain errors, so get used to scrutinizing your bills to make sure you aren’t paying anything you shouldn’t be.
+Medical bills can contain errors, so get used to scrutinizing your bills to make sure you aren’t paying anything you shouldn’t be.

 Disclaimer: Hey!
 Welcome to our disclaimer.
 Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor our partner banks, The Bancorp Bank and BBVA Compass, endorse any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
 And as much as we wish we could control the cost of things, any prices in this article are just estimates.
 Actual prices are up to retailers, manufacturers, and other people who’ve been granted magical powers over digits and dollar signs.